 Our high-quality topic curriculum has been developed and evolved over several years through engagement with a range of stakeholders, including pupils on a regular basis.
 All topic themes are either history or geography led.
-Our pupils also have an art or design technology lesson each week (one subject blocked per half term) delivered by a specialist teacher as part of our PPA provision.
+Our pupils have an art or design technology lesson each week delivered by a specialist teacher as part of our PPA provision.
 The learning produced in these lessons links with the topics studied and broadens the development of their knowledge within these.